X0x1RG9f/Trading/README.md

  -  Tenkan Sen position with Kijun Sen (Under / Above)
  -  Chikou position with SSB (Under / Above)

 Score is then confirmed (or not) checking fake signals and contrary signals.
+Score is ignored if alert was already sent with equal or inferior score.

 Note : Yahoo Finance Data is used in order to process Ichimoku Clouds.